 - Username – choose a username using only letters, numbers, - and _ characters.
 For example, “jbloggs” or “joe_bloggs93”.

 - Full name – to be displayed on your user profile

 - E-mail address – this will not be visible to other users

 If there are problems with any of the fields, CKAN will tell you the problem and enable you to correct it.
-When the fields are filled in correctly, we will receive an email to set your password as follows.
-Then you can use the “Log in” link at the top of any page to log in.
+When the fields are filled in correctly, CKAN will create your user account and automatically log you in.